TL;DR (Quick-Answer Box)

 5 / 3 votes

-To call this the best chicken and leek pot pie is only a litle bit hyperbolic, we think.
-The name comes from Jamie Oliver, who crafted this pot pie from a version he was served.
-With a crisp, puff pastry lid and full of chicken, sausage meatballs and veggies, who are we to argue?
+To call this the best chicken and leek pot pie is only a little bit hyperbolic.
+It's from Jamie Oliver, who reverse-engineered it from a version he was served.
+It has a crispy puff pastry lid sitting on a creamy filling of chicken, sausage meatballs, and veggies.
+I clarified and quantified some ingredients, added a few visual cues, and included U.S. shopping tips.

 David Leite